Enterprise Social Networking

 The email recipient paradigm has the following characteristics:

-- The recipient does not expect an incoming message unless it is follow-up from another communication (voice, fax, IM or email) …i.e. messages are “Pushed” to the reader.
+- The recipient does not expect an incoming message unless it is follow-up from another communication (voice, fax, IM or email), Messages are “pushed” to the reader.

-- The recipient knows that the sender expects them to read the message and to either digest the information of take some action (reply, do a task, attend an event, write a document etc.)
+- The recipient knows that the sender expects them to read the message and to either digest the information or take some action.

-SPAM exemplifies the main problem with this paradigm.
-Email is a Push channel that provides direct access to our attention by anyone with our email address.
-We give our email address to people, companies and to web sites in trust that they should only send us messages that are important to us.
-An unwanted email from an unknown source about Viagra is a clear abuse of this channel.
-SPAM filters can help with some of that.
-But we also get a flood of email from known sources that is either useless or that we would prefer to see if and when we need access to it (“Pull”).
-The shift from subscribing to delivery of e-zines, blog post updates and news through email to subscribing to RSS feeds is an example of moving from a Push paradigm to a Pull paradigm.
-We are already segregating our information flows into Push and Pull to manage our email inboxes while increasing our access to information.
+Email is a push channel that provides direct access to our attention by anyone with our email address.
+We give our email address to people, companies and to websites in trust that they should only send us messages that are important to us.
+An unwanted email from an unknown source is a clear abuse of this channel.
+Spam filters can help with some of that but we also get a flood of email from known sources that are either useless or that we would prefer to see if and when we need access to it (Pull).
+The shift from subscribing to the delivery of e-zines, blog post updates and news through email to subscribing to RSS feeds is an example of moving from a push paradigm to a pull paradigm.
+We are already segregating our information flows from push to pull to manage our email inboxes while increasing our access to information.

-The bigger problem with email when used within the enterprise is that it traps knowledge in the email inboxes of the sender and receiver.
+The bigger problem with email is when it traps knowledge in the email inboxes of the sender and the receiver.
 Knowledge is the key asset of a company.
-There are some email use cases that should remain confidential.
-But much of the information exchanged between employees should be open.
+There are some emails that should remain confidential but much of the information exchanged between employees should be open.
 Discoveries shared between two researchers could be used by a marketer to come up with a new product.
 Success stories of one sales rep could benefit other sales reps.
 Problems faced by one software engineer working on Project A could be solved by another software engineer working on Project B.

 Facebook and Twitter have introduced new communication paradigms that have been wildly successful.
 Facebook now has over 400 million active users and 50% of them log in every day.
 The average user has 130 friends and creates 70 pieces of content each month.
 As of April 2010, Twitter has over 100 million registered users.
 Twitter users are, in total, tweeting an average of 55 million tweets a day and 37% of active users tweet from their mobile phone.
 As users of these services, we follow the updates and news feeds from our friends and networks.
-Our friends and networks are free to update and tweet about anything and everything, and weare able to manage it better.
-Social networking has revealed that there is a better way than email to stay connected with more people and to know more about them.
-How is this increased connectivity and increased sharing possible, even enjoyable, without being a burden?
+Our friends and networks are free to update and tweet about anything and everything, and we are able to manage it how we want.
+Social media in the private and personal setting has become an outstanding way to replace email.
+It has revealed that there is a better way to stay connected with people and to know more about them.
+How is this increased connectivity and sharing possible, even enjoyable, without being a burden?
 The key is in the how people connect with each other and how people share content.
 The core paradigms of these consumer applications are directly relevant to the work place as well.
-These core paradigms are:

-These three paradigms can be used to create a powerful Pull environment for information sharing, communication and collaboration in an enterprise context.
+These three paradigms can be used to replace email and create a powerful Pull environment for information sharing, communication and collaboration in an enterprise context.

-The immediate benefits of a product that uses these paradigms over email are:
+The immediate benefits of using this product to replace email are:

-- Microblogging encourages short, one-topic, terse messages.
-Attachments can accompany a microblog message.
-But if there is an attachment, the message conveys the context so that the interest level can be quickly determined.
+- Microblogging encourages short, one-topic messages.
+Attachments can accompany a microblog message but if there is an attachment, the message conveys the context so that the interest level can be quickly determined.

 - The Follow/Follower model lets an employee opt-in to receive the Activity Feeds from another employee.
 In email speak, this is analogous to an employee being able to put their name on a CC: list or take their name off of a CC: list in an email thread.